kevincobos/AWS-Cloud-Solutions-Architect/README.md

 # AWS Cloud Solutions Architect

 ## Description
-This repository contains my personal notes and code for the AWS Cloud Solutions Architect Professional Certificate, I'm hopping to use this repository as a way to keep track of my progress and if in the future a need to remember something this repository will be a good place to start.
+This repository contains my personal notes and code for the AWS Cloud Solutions Architect Professional Certificate, I'm hopping to use this repository as a way to keep track of my progress and if in the future I need to remember something this repository will be a good place to start.
 ### What is the Cloud
 The cloud is a set of services and technologies that enable the delivery of computing services over the internet in real time, while offering flexibility, scalability, and a pay-per-use pricing model.
 ### Cloud Computing Characteristics